 Effect on generalized social anxiety disorder

-This double-blind study revealed that 10 men with generalized social anxiety disorder (SAD) who consumed a 400 mg oral dose of CBD showed a significant reduction in anxiety compared to placebo.
+This study in a double-blind trial revealed that 10 men with generalized social anxiety disorder (SAD) who consumed a 400 mg oral dose of CBD showed a significant reduction in anxiety compared to placebo.

-Neuroimaging results also suggested that CBD intake would have affected the modulation of limbic and paralimbic brain regions.
+Neuroimaging results also suggested that CBD intake may have affected the modulation of limbic and paralimbic brain areas.

 Compared with anxiolytic medications